stanford-web-security/assign1/exercises/09/problem.md

-Your competitor is finally fed up with the lackluster results from the UC Berkeley graduate and decide to hire a student who has completed CS 253: Web Security.
+Your competitor is fed up with the lackluster results from the UC Berkeley graduate and decide to hire a student who has completed [CS 253: Web Security](https://cs253.stanford.edu) at Stanford instead.
 They are able to quickly implement a foolproof `htmlElementEscape()` function which defeats your shenanigans once and for all.

 Please read the code for `htmlElementEscape()` and ensure you understand how it works in detail.